-Work is the main stressor leading to chronic stress.
-According to the 2018 HSE report on work related stress, 44% of stress in the UK is due to excess workloads at work, and 14% is due to a lack of managerial support.
+Work is the main contributor to chronic stress.
+According to the 2018 HSE report on work related stress, 44% of stress in the UK is due to excess workloads, and 14% is due to a lack of managerial support.
 This work stress is not only affecting our job satisfaction, but many other aspects of our life.
 In fact, a quarter of us let this stress affect our health and 16% of us allow it to compromise our relationships.

 Letting work stress take over our lives not only affects our happiness, but in the long run can lead to more severe mental health issues.

 Is there a solution?
 Often, it is nearly impossible to avoid stress in the workplace, however, there are many ways to ensure work stress doesn’t affect your personal life.

 One third of us carry on thinking about work and our work stresses after working hours.

 In today’s digital world and with the likes of mobiles and laptops, it can be a challenge to ‘switch off’ after working hours.
 A good idea is to establish strict work-life boundaries such as not checking emails after 5pm.

 Two: Combat work stressors with other intense activities